DHML 2025: Time for Truth-telling

 Dr James Beaufils is a Senior Research Fellow at the Jumbunna Institute, a Gundungurra man from the Pejar area and Kanak from New Caledonia.
 James has researched in the fields of child protection, justice, criminology and education in Australia and the UK.

-Together they will talk about their Jumbunna Institute report Review into the Over-representation of First Nations People in the Criminal Justice System , presented to the ACT Government earlier this year, and released by the ACT Government on 31 July 2025.
+Together they talked about their Jumbunna Institute report Review into the Over-representation of First Nations People in the Criminal Justice System , presented to the ACT Government earlier this year, and released by the ACT Government on 31 July 2025.

 As noted by Janet Hunt in her blog Exposing flaws in the ACT’s progressive image, this report is a piece of truth-telling about the neglect and poor accountability of the ACT Government in relation to so many of the drivers of the high rates of First Nations incarceration, and their failure to provide structural and systemic arrangements to enable First Nations self-determination.